Restorative Painting: Breathing New Life Into Old and Damaged Surfaces

 How long does the process take?

-• A few days for minor cosmetic repairs and a fresh coat of paint
+- A few days for light repairs and repainting

 Final Thoughts